Aider-AI/aider/examples/complex-change.md

 # A complex multi-file change, with debugging

 This is a chat transcript of a fairly complex code change.
-The user is trying to update tests to use an input mock provided by prompt_toolkit.
+The user is trying to update tests to use an input mock provided by `prompt_toolkit`.
 This requires changes to multiple source files.

 Some things to notice:
   - The initial changes don't work, so the user provides error messages and doc snippets to collaboratively debug and solve the problem.